 Americans with Disabilities Act (ADA) is a civil rights law passed in the year 1990 that prohibits discrimination on the basis of disability.
-The act covers both mental and physical disability.
+The act covers both mental and physical disabilities.

 It also took inspiration from Section 504 of the Rehabilitation Act of 1973.
-The act became a law with the signing of then US President George H.W.
+The act became law with the signing of US President George H.W.
 Bush on July 26, 1990.

 The Act includes measures that ensure equal opportunities for people who have disabilities and thus cannot be denied employment if qualified, on the basis of their mental or physical condition.

-The ADA was a major victory for disabled people as it opened new wave of opportunities for them which were earlier denied or does not had the necessary ecosystem to support those opportunities.
+The ADA was a major victory for disabled people as it opened a new wave of opportunities for them that were earlier denied or does not have the necessary ecosystem to support those opportunities.

-The major implication of ADA is on Government and Public Institutions including businesses that deals with public.
-The act requires them to create an ecosystem within their ‘work walls’ that support people with disabilities.
+The major implication of ADA is on Government and Public Institutions including businesses that deal with the public.
+The act requires them to create an ecosystem within their ‘work walls’ that supports people with disabilities.

-This include giving them fair chance of job opportunities, creating disabled-friendly infrastructure on their building premises and ensuring proper working conditions for them.
+This includes giving them a fair chance at job opportunities, creating disabled-friendly infrastructure on their building premises, and ensuring proper working conditions for them.

-What ADA Mean To You And Your Website?
+What does ADA Mean To You And Your eCommerce Website?

-The ADA bill contains titles which clears the air on businesses that falls under the ADA law.
+The ADA bill contains titles that clear the air on businesses that fall under the ADA law.